-Safeguarding: Trinity is committed to the welfare of children and has a Safeguarding Policy for both children and adults.
+Safeguarding: Trinity is committed to the welfare of children and adults at risk, and has a Safeguarding Policy for both children and adults.
 Leaders and helpers have DBS (Disclosure & Barring Service) certificates and have had safeguarding training.
-Contact email@example.com
+Contact firstname.lastname@example.org

 This small, friendly group meets for fellowship every Tuesday afternoon at 2.30 pm in the downstairs meeting room, except for 2-3 weeks over Christmas, the Tuesday after Easter Monday, and during July and August.
 Occasionally we have an invited speaker.
 Meetings are informal and look at such topics as the past and present of our town, county, and the Chilterns, or discussions of current problems.
 Quizzes, poetry readings (chosen by members) folklore, celebration and history of public holidays and saints’ days, and Bible study have all been part of our programme.
 We have a Communion Service twice a year – in Holy Week and on a Tuesday near Remembrance Sunday.

 As a church group we start each meeting with short devotions – hymn, prayer and reading – and bless each other with the Grace before our tea and biscuits (or cake).We welcome members of other churches and non-churchgoers as long as they are happy in our company.

 A voluntary collection is taken at each meeting and we pay 20p for our tea.
 Occasionally we have a Bring and Buy sale.
 The money we raise goes on church projects and we also support The Leprosy Mission, Christian Aid and local charities.